Understanding the NFRC Replacement Window Ratings Label

 Who is the NFRC (National Fenestration Rating Council) and what do they provide?

+That is a great question.
 This is an organization that is a non-profit independent labeling and rating company that rates the overall performance of replacement windows and products alike.
-They work to provide accurate window ratings performance information for contractors, builders, homeowners and code enforcers alike.
+They work to provide accurate NFRC window ratings performance information for contractors, builders, homeowners and code enforcers alike.

 When considering replacing your windows there are a lot of vinyl replacement window options such as Low-E Glass, Argon Gas, Window Colors and Grids.
 Energy Star recognizes NFRC Label Window Testing as an Independent and Certified Energy Performance Window Rating Agency.
 Texas Home Exteriors provides to guide Texas homeowners in making the best choice when replacing their windows with NFRC window rating information.